RSE-Sheffield/RSE-Sheffield.github.io/pages/training/iceberg.md

 The workshop will utilise Iceberg, the University of Sheffield HPC system.
 Everyone should have completed the user-name request form and as a result you have been added to a special project group and queue.
 This will enable us to access some dedicated nodes which have been put aside for us to use.
 If you did not supply your user-name you can still take part however you may need to queue (wait) for an interactive session if the rest of iceberg is busy.

-To log into iceberg use SSH from Linux use the following command where *username* is your CICS and iceberg username.
+To log into iceberg use SSH from Linux use the following command where *username* is your IT Services and iceberg username.

     ssh username@iceberg.shef.ac.uk